tvrzna/emptty/README.md

 `HIDE_ENTER_PASSWORD`
 If set true, "Password:" is not displayed.
 Possible values are "true" or "false".
 Default value is false.

+`XORG_SESSIONS_PATH`
+Path to directory, where Xorg sessions' desktop files are stored.
+Default value is "/usr/share/xsessions/".

+`WAYLAND_SESSIONS_PATH`
+Path to directory, where Wayland sessions' desktop files are stored.
+Default value is "/usr/share/wayland-sessions/".

 #### Dynamic MOTD
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!